 To get accurate results, the benchmark is repeated 10 times.
 Each iteration is timed from beginning to end, marked by yellow in Figure 3.2.
 For small task sizes, the iterations complete in a very short amount of time, which can have adverse effects on the results.
 Therefore, we repeat the code of the inner loop for a configurable amount, virtually extending the duration of a single iteration for these cases.
-The chosen internal repetition count is 10.000 for transfers in the range of $1-8\ KiB$ , 1.000 for $1\ MiB$ and one for larger instances.

 For all DSAs used in the benchmark, a submission thread executing the inner benchmark routine is spawned.
 The launch is synchronized by use of a barrier for each iteration.
 The behaviour in the inner function then differs depending on the submission method selected which can be a single submission or a batch of given size.
-This can be seen in

-3.2.
-BENCHMARKS 13 / 44
+This can be seen in Figure 3.3 at the switch statement for 'mode'.
+Single submission follows the example given in Section 2.4, and we therefore do not go into detail explaining it here.
+Batch mention configuration used, potential for futurework: evaluate multiengine per group performance use concrete amount instead of "configurable"